MaryamOmar/Neighborhood-Insight-Qurtubah/README.md

 This project will examine Qurtubah, a neihborhood in Riyadh city according to the following measures: destinations, diversity, density, street connectivity, and different age groups friendliness.

 ### Target Audience
+if done on a bigger scale such project would have many usecases, such as:
 - Someone who's moving to Riyadh and looking for a perfect neighborhood for their needs.
 - Someone who's looking for a place to buy or rent.
 - Business owners looking to expand their business to a new location.